msandifo/reprosci/2018/005/Readme.md

     equivalent terms) since 1990, Australia has accrued very significant structural deficit accumulating an interest bill of around US$12 billion per year.

+The analysis here is also rleevant to Australian political narraitives concerning budget repair, as indicated by the last sequence of images.

 ## Data Sources